FIRST – CLASS FACILITY MANAGEMENT

 In 2000, The Saenger underwent a complete renovation that restored the historic building to its former splendor.
 It has since become a celebrated fixture in the heart of historic downtown.
 Here you can enjoy a wide variety of shows while sipping expertly crafted cocktails under the Saenger’s iconic chandelier.

-The Sixth Street Museum District emerged as the development of Hattiesburg’s East Sixth Street area by the Commission grew in scope.
+The Hattiesburg Convention Commission’s Sixth Street Museum District emerged, as the development of the East Sixth Street area of downtown Hattiesburg continued to grow.
 The addition of the Oseola McCarty House Museum, a Longleaf Trace rails-to-trails spur, expansion of the African American Military History Museum, and other historic preservation efforts are underway within the District.

 In addition to its national-quality exhibits, the African American Military History Museum showcases the history and important role of the African American soldier through special events, field trips, and community outreach programs.
 Along with its national reputation amongst history buffs and museum professionals, the Museum is a favorite site for special military events, including investiture and retirement ceremonies.